Please review these rules before registering!

 2. The team captain must send the team line-up via Email or Whatsapp at least 24 hours before the first round.
 Failure to do so will result in the loss of one match-point in the overall standings.

 3. The round pairings within each group will be available on the website (under "Fixtures") at least 1 hour before the first round of the fixture begins.
 There you can download the pairings document for each round.
+The pairing sheets will also be made available to all captains in the Whatsapp group.

 4. A team may choose the same team composition each month if they wish to do so, although it is encouraged to play all team members at least once for the team.